jaredgendron/jaredgendron.github.io/_projects/MetalDetector.md

 Furthermore, I implemented a calibration feature within the user interface menu.
 Users could select this option to calibrate the metal detector, making adjustments for any anomalies in the surrounding environment where it was used.

 ![Metal Detector](/assets/images/MetalDetector/welcomeScreen.png)

+In conclusion, this project represents a successful integration of various components and features, resulting in an advanced metal detector system.
+From the careful selection and programming of the microcontroller to the implementation of the Colpitts oscillator and the user-friendly interface, this metal detector exhibits impressive capabilities.
+It reliably detects Canadian coins from a 1 cm distance, and the LED distance indication meter provides real-time feedback to users.
+Moreover, the inclusion of a calibration feature enhances the detector's adaptability to different environments.
+This project showcases a comprehensive and versatile metal detection solution that combines engineering skill and innovation.